 Murder at Queen’s Landing is available HERE

-The book and tea bundle giveaway opens September 30, 2020 and runs through October 14.
+The book and tea bundle giveaway opened September 30, 2020 and ran through October 14.
 Open to US only, age 18 and older.
 Enter on the Willow and Thatch Facebook page, link below.
 Winner announced on October 15 on Facebook.
 (If you don’t have a Facebook account, please email us with a note saying why you’d like to win.)

 1 Willow and Thatch reader will win all 4 books in Andrea Penrose’s Wrexford & Sloane Mystery series, and tea gift set from The East India Company.